 What Is a Neuropsychologist?

-A neuropsychologist is primarily concerned with cognitive functions — especially functions impeded by the presence of a disease, condition, or injury that affects the brain.
+A neuropsychologist is a specialized psychologist primarily concerned with cognitive functions — especially functions impeded by the presence of a disease, condition, or injury that affects the brain.
 They study the connection between the brain and behavior.
 Neuropsychology is a sub-field or a specialty in the world of psychology, more focused on neurological brain disorders rather than the person’s mental and cognitive well-being as a whole.

 Neuropsychologists will administer tests to their patients to assess their cognitive ability.
 These assessments range anywhere from computerized tests to more hands-on tasks to measure abilities.
 They may use the information they gather from these tests to diagnose a patient, measure the advancement of an illness, and perhaps offer psychotherapy to help patients manage their conditions.
 Neuropsychologists may also use imaging, such as MRIs, to better study and diagnose their patients.